Keep your photo retouching skills up to date28 November 2018

 One channel that I find very resourceful is Tuts & Motion graphics – they cover many subjects including photoshop.
 You will not believe how powerful this tool really is!

 After watching that video on how to quickly remove an unwanted person or object in photoshop.
 I tried the fill selection tool in the above photo.
 It was way faster than using the clone stamp or healing brush tool.
 Obviously it will not always work.
-But if your photo retouching skills are up to date, you will certainly find an alternative to fix the photo.
+But if your photo retouching skills are up to date, you will certainly find an alternative method to fix the photo that works for you.